Skip to main content

 • Import: import { LinkupClient } from 'linkup-sdk'.

-• Method: await client.fetch({ url, renderJs }).
+• Method: await client.fetch({ url, mode, renderJs }).
 Single object argument.

-• Field names are camelCase: renderJs, includeRawHtml, extractImages.
+• Field names are camelCase: mode, renderJs, includeRawHtml, extractImages.